- Code ENVS3029

 Upon successful completion, students will have the knowledge and skills to:

 - Describe the natural and anthropogenic drivers of past environmental change at a global, regional and local scale.

 - Describe and explain the techniques that are used to reconstruct past environmental conditions in Australia and abroad.

 - Analyse and reconstruct past environmental conditions using appropriate field and laboratory techniques.

-- Modify palaeo-environmental data from a range of sedimentary contexts.
+- Compile palaeo-environmental data from a range of sedimentary contexts.

 - Reflect on the natural and human influences that explain past environmental conditions and demonstrate these effectively to a broad audience.

 There are additional field trip fees of approximately $110 applicable to participation in this course (payment to ANU Science Shop).
 Students will be asked to register their intention to participate in the field trip via the course WATTLE site.

 - Field-based teaching and learning activity forms an integral and important part of many courses delivered by the Fenner School of Environment & Society.
 Fieldwork activities are designed to allow you put the skills you’ve learned in the classroom into practice in new environments and provide powerful enrichment to student learning.